 Free potty chart printables

+- Visual Representation: Potty training charts typically have a grid or series of boxes that represent days, weeks, or specific tasks related to potty training.
+The visual representation helps children understand their progress and gives them a clear sense of what is expected of them.
 Providing reinforcement and rewards for smaller accomplishments during the process of potty training will encourage your child to reach the last stages of potty training successfully.

 Print out the potty training charts to help motivate and reward your child throughout the potty training process.
 Each time your child is successful, either give him or her a sticker or cut out and paste a star in the appropriate place.

-There are two kinds of Potty Charts on this site – either a blank chart or a chart with five different milestones:
+There are two kinds of Potty Charts on this site

 1) Blank Potty Training Chart: You can give the child a sticker for each accomplishment no matter what it is, or you can use different colored stickers or stars for various achievements.
 For example, letting you know that the child needs to go, pulling down pants, urination, bowel movements, staying dry all day.